 This position will remain open until filled.

-Questions should be directed to Taylor Boyle at email@example.com.
+Questions should be directed to Mark Decker at firstname.lastname@example.org.

 To request an accommodation during the application process, please e-mail email@example.com or call (612) 624-UOHR (8647).